From the classic Sidecar to a few modern twists, the stunning brandy cocktails are incredible.

 I love everything about this drink.
 I love the way it looks, the way it smells, and especially the way it tastes.

-It combines several of my favorite things: strawberries, cognac, white wine, sparkling wine, and simple syrup.
+It combines several of my favorite things: strawberries, brandy, white wine, and simple syrup.

 Even so, there’s a freshness to it that makes it sweet without being candy-like or sickeningly sugary.